build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 ### **Data warehouse characteristics**

 Data warehouses store large amounts of current and historical data from various sources.
 They contain a range of data, from raw ingested data to highly curated, cleansed, filtered, and aggregated data.
 Extract, transform, load (ETL) processes move data from its original source to the data warehouse.
 The ETL processes move data on a regular schedule (for example, hourly or daily), so data in the data warehouse may not reflect the most up-to-date state of the systems.
 Data warehouses typically have a pre-defined and fixed relational schema.
 Therefore, they work well with structured data.
 Some data warehouses also support semi-structured data.

+As datawarehouses are aimed at storage and analysis of large amount of information and the datwarehouse helps to promote decision-making capabilities for reporting, analyzing on different aggregate levels using Online Analytical Processing.
+OLAP, short for Online Analytical Processing, is a technology that facilitates exploration and analysis of large datasets in a multidimensional way.
+Instead of looking at data from a single perspective, OLAP enables users to view it from multiple dimensions.

 Once the data is in the warehouse, business analysts can connect data warehouses with BI tools.
 These tools allow business analysts and data scientists to explore the data, look for insights, and generate reports for business stakeholders.